-Periodically reassessing these things gives a fitness trainer insights into how clients have adapted to the prescribed program and what manipulations need to happen to drive success.
+Periodically reassessing these things gives a fitness trainer insights into how clients have adapted to the prescribed program and what manipulations must happen to drive success.

 Principle of Progressive Overload

-As the body adapts to training, systematic and progressive stresses are placed on the body to facilitate its adaptive response.
+As the body adapts to training, systematic and progressive stresses are placed on it to facilitate its adaptive response.

 As with resistance training, acute variable changes should all be progressively increased to initiate adaptations to cardiovascular training.

-Depending on the client’s goals, shorter rest periods, longer or more intense exercise bouts of cardio can be applied to overload the cardiovascular system.
+Depending on the client’s goals, shorter rest periods and longer or more intense exercise bouts of cardio can be applied to overload the cardiovascular system.

 The progression of all variables should be gradual.
 Something along the lines of 5 – 10% per week.

 Aerobic exercise effects are not permanent.
 There is a sharp decline in cardiorespiratory fitness within two weeks of stopping intense endurance training.